 This may be mixed with yoghurt or water.
 Colostrum is excellent for improving the immune status of the bowel and in doing so can eliminate persistent inflammation and/or infection.
 It is a good idea to do this in any case regardless of pain thresholds.

-As well as these Garlic is a very good preventative of infection and can be added to the diet.
+Garlic is a very good preventative of infection and can be added to the diet.

 Often it is also a good idea to supplement with vitamin B12, as this is manufactured by the intestinal bacteria and easily become deficient if bowel flora is not adequate.